iwanders/scalopus/scalopus_tracing/README.md

 ```
 Which guarantees a compile time constant CRC is calculated from the file name, to which we add the line number to ensure
 we get a unique trace id.

+## LTTng

+To be able to receive the LTTng tracepoints, be sure to start a session of the appropriate name.
+The [start](/scalopus_tracing/test/start), [stop](/scalopus_tracing/test/stop) and [listen](/scalopus_tracing/test/listen) scripts provide some starting point for this.
+Only one viewer can be connected to the live session.
+The catapult server starts babeltrace internally and parses the text output it produces.
+We need this ascii conversion step because that's the [only implemented](https://github.com/efficios/babeltrace/blob/5223ed80d6517378def2da969c96b177ccc98e4d/formats/lttng-live/lttng-live-plugin.c#L325-L330) output plugin for live sessions.